wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

 Like with every other critical component in your production environment, Wallarm nodes should be architected, deployed, and operated with the proper level of redundancy and automatic failover.
 You should have **at least two active Wallarm filtering nodes** handling critical end-user requests.
 The following articles provide relevant information about the topic:

-* [Instructions for NGINX-based Wallarm nodes](../admin-en/configure-backup-en.md) (including AWS / GCP / Yandex.Cloud images, Docker node container, and Kubernetes sidecars)
+* [Instructions for NGINX-based Wallarm nodes](../admin-en/configure-backup-en.md) (including AWS / GCP images, Docker node container, and Kubernetes sidecars)
 * [Instructions for the filtering nodes deployed as the Wallarm Kubernetes Ingress controller](../admin-en/configuration-guides/wallarm-ingress-controller/best-practices/high-availability-considerations.md)

 ## Enable the IP blocking functionality